-As an NYC first-timer, the train system can be daunting, however, with a little advance research and patience, you can easily travel from the local airports into Manhattan in an easy and affordable way.
+As an NYC first-timer, the train system can be daunting, however, with a little advanced research and patience, you can easily travel from the local airports into Manhattan in an easy and affordable way.
 Check out these tips for visiting NYC with kids and this guide to New York City with Kids.